Gabriel-Ponce/Competitive-programming/README.md

 # Competitive-programming
-All the competitive programming problems that I have resolved
+All the competitive programming problems that I have solved
 # Links
 Codeforces: https://codeforces.com/